-The project will supply a combination of solar power and battery storage services to the grid.
+Spencer Energy Project will supply a combination of solar power and battery storage services to the grid.
 The vanadium flow battery will take advantage of the significant intraday price variation in South Australia to time shift power from midday to peak periods in the evenings and mornings.

 Vanadium flow batteries are fully containerised, non-flammable units reusable over semi-infinite cycles, able to discharge 100% of the stored energy and do not degrade.
-In the words of Barack Obama “They are the multi-mega watt energy solution” and “one of the coolest things” he has ever spoken about!
+In the words of Barack Obama “They are the multi-mega watt energy solution” and “one of the coolest things” he has ever spoken about.

 Vanadium flow batteries have significant advantages over lithium in longer duration time shifting applications.
-Our batteries will be able to discharge at a power of 2MW per hour for four hours.
+The batteries will be able to discharge at a power of 2MW per hour for four hours.
 They are suitable for heavy cycling because, unlike lithium, they do not degrade.

-The Yadlamalka Energy project will contribute to solving the distributed and intermittent energy problems that exist in South Australia, which are expected to intensify as we rely more and more on renewable energy sources.
-It will commercialise breakthrough technology to help meet Australia and the world’s future energy needs.
+Spencer Energy Project, will contribute to solving the distributed and intermittent energy problems that exist in South Australia, which are expected to intensify as renewable energy sources are relied on more and more.